About managing usersLink to this section

 Users can sign themselves upLink to this section

 By default, users will be allowed to sign up to your applications without being invited.
-If you would prefer your users to be invitation only, go to Business > Settings and switch this off the Allow user to sign up option.
+If you would prefer your users to be invitation only, go to Settings > Environment > Details and switch off the Allow user to sign up option.

 Tip: If users can sign themselves up, you might want to also set a default role for new users.